EPL club Everton halts sponsorship by sanctioned Russian - KTVZ

 EPL club Everton halts sponsorship by sanctioned Russian

-LONDON (AP) — Everton has ended its major sponsorship with companies belonging to Alisher Usmanov, the Russian metals tycoon who has been sanctioned by the European Union.
+LIVERPOOL, England (AP) — Everton has halted its major sponsorship with companies belonging to Alisher Usmanov.
+Usmanov is a Russian metals tycoon who has been sanctioned by the European Union.
 The move came in the wake of Russia’s invasion of Ukraine.
-Everton said it had “suspended with immediate effect all commercial sponsorship arrangements with the Russian companies USM, Megafon and Yota.”
-They are Usmanov’s companies, with USM sponsoring the training facility.
+Everton says it had “suspended with immediate effect all commercial sponsorship arrangements with the Russian companies USM, Megafon and Yota.”
+They are Usmanov’s companies.
+USM sponsors the training facility.
+Usmanov also paid Everton 30 million pounds ($40 million) in January 2020 to secure an exclusive option on naming rights for its proposed new stadium.